Get THE RACK DEMO

 Mistake 1: Breeding Animals Too Young or Small

 The rush to breed hits every new breeder.
-You see those $500 hatchlings and think your 1,500-gram female is ready to produce.
-She's not.
+You see hatchlings selling at strong prices and think your 1,500-gram female is ready to produce.
+She is not.

 Breeding undersized or immature animals creates cascading problems.
 Females under 1,800 grams struggle with egg development.
 They produce smaller clutches, higher infertility rates, and face serious health risks during laying.
 Males under 700 grams often fail to breed successfully, wasting your entire season.